PankajNithin/Isci-setup-bits/README.md

 ---
 **Creating a storage directory**
 ---
-Next step is to create an Isci LUN.
+Next step is to create an Iscsi LUN.
 LUN stands for logical Unit Number (Storage unit).
 A LUN represents an individually addressable (logical) SCSI device that is part of a physical SCSI device (target).
 In this demo, we'll use file based LUN.

 We'll use the basic linux `dd` command for creating a file based storage unit inside */media/volume0/* directory.<br/>
 `dd if=/dev/zero of=/media/volume0/storlun0.bin count=0 obs=1 seek=1G`<br/>